The Climate Action Planning Institute

 The Climate Action Planning Institute (CAPI) is a facilitated, collaborative working group through which a select group of local governments develop individual government operations greenhouse gas emissions inventories and government operations climate action plans.

 The Hudson Valley Regional Council (HVRC), in partnership with ICLEI (Local Governments for Sustainability), is leading CAPI.
-Eighteen municipalities together are taking a collaborative approach to climate mitigation and helping bring State funding to the region for important clean energy and sustainability projects.
+CAPI municipalities take a collaborative approach to climate mitigation to learn from experts and one another, increase efficiency and save money, as well as to help bring funding to the region for important clean energy and sustainability projects.

 Each municipality is completing a government operations greenhouse gas inventory and a government operations climate action plan.